nushell/nushell.github.io/book/dataframes.md

 ## Working with Series

 A `Series` is the building block of a `DataFrame`.
-Each Series represents a column and they can have multiple types, for example float, int or string.
+Each Series represents a column with the same data type, and we can create multiple Series of different types, such as float, int or string.

-Let's start working with Series by creating one using the `to-series` command:
+Let's start our exploration with Series by creating one using the `to-series`
+command:

 ```shell
 > let new = ([9 8 4] | dataframe to-series new_col)